Sumit-Baviskar/Financial-Dashboard/README.md

 -----------------------------------------------------------------------------------------------------------------------------

-**10. How have the revenues managed by each account manager changed from 2019 to 2022, and which managers demonstrated consistent growth or decline over this period ?**
+:Key: **10.
+How have the revenues managed by each account manager changed from 2019 to 2022, and which managers demonstrated consistent growth or decline over this period ?**

 **Observation :** The data reveals varying revenue trends among account managers from 2019 to 2022.
 Some managers, like Rahul Singh and Natasha Bangera, show a consistent increase in revenue across the years, achieving the highest grand totals of ₹14,690,793.13 and ₹13,947,531.92, respectively.
 Megha Jha also saw a significant rise, peaking in 2021 with ₹6,821,915.88.
 In contrast, Arjun Patel and Tarun Kumar show negative performance in certain years, particularly with drops in 2020 and 2019, as indicated by the red-shaded values.
 Despite a recovery in the subsequent years, their overall revenue remains comparatively lower.
 The sparklines provide a quick visual trend, showing steady growth for managers like Anil Chopra and Rahul Singh, while fluctuating trends are visible for Sunil Mehta and Tanvi Basu.